tmtsoftware/csw-python/README.md

 The python API for the [CSW Event Service](https://tmtsoftware.github.io/csw/services/event.html) uses CBOR to serialize and deserialize events that are stored in Redis.
 Python wrapper classes were added for convenience.
+You can publish events as well as subscribe to events in Python.
+See the examples directory for some code examples.

+## Command Service API

+The `TestCommandServer` class lets you start an HTTP server that will accept CSW Setup commands.
+By overriding the `onSetup` and `onOneway` methods, you can handle commands being sent from a CSW component in Python code and return a SubmitResponse to the component.
+The messages are serialized using CBOR in the same way as for events.
+See the `examples/TestCommandServer` class for a code example.

 ## Installation